b1luu/GitHub-Pages-project-main/index.md

 # Welcome to My GitHub User Page

-## About Me - The Programmer and The Person
+## About Brandon Luu - The Programmer and The Person

 Hello there!
 I'm an aspiring **software engineer** deeply fascinated by the **tech industry**.
 My journey in tech is driven by a blend of curiosity, a desire to understand complex systems and design, and a passion for solving challenging problems.
 Beyond the code, I see software engineering as a canvas for **entrepreneurship**, an avenue for **personal growth**, and a puzzle that blends **math** and **economics** seamlessly.